BreavyTF2/sm64-tjp/README.md

 # The Junuary Project

-A hack that implements most of the non-redundant things in the Gigaleak.
+A hack that implements most of the non-redundant things in the Gigaleak, in a mostly finalized style.

 August 16th 2020 - Present

-Two years have gone by, just like dust.

-Sometimes, Beta Hacks just don't work out.

-In development longer than Super Mario 64.

 ## Compilation
 Ubuntu 18.04 is recommend for compilation.